frederikschubertflex/workmux/README.md

 workmux can generate multiple worktrees from a single `add` command, which is ideal for running parallel experiments or delegating tasks to multiple AI agents.
-This is controlled by three mutually exclusive modes:
+This is controlled by four mutually exclusive modes:

 - (`-a`, `--agent`): Create a worktree for each specified agent.
 - (`-n`, `--count`): Create a specific number of worktrees.
 - (`--foreach`): Create worktrees based on a matrix of variables.
+- **stdin**: Pipe input lines to create worktrees with templated prompts.

 When using any of these modes, branch names are generated from a template, and prompts can be templated with variables.